 Failing a subject is not to anyone’s liking; failure to accomplish an objective and having to re-study for repeats is frustrating for most students.
 However, the drama is not as big as many may believe.
-The reality is that fail a subject falls within the normal, since it’s logical that there are certain topics that cause you greater difficulties, particularly when you are being examined on multiple subjects over a short time period.
+The reality is that it’s normal to fail a subject, since it’s logical that there are certain topics that cause you greater difficulties, particularly when you are being examined on multiple subjects over a short time period.
 The important thing is how to deal with this failure, so here are some tips to overcome this minor setback.

 5 important steps after failing a subject

 It’s logical that the first reactions after knowing that you have failed are of impotence, anger and discouragement, but you don’t have to be carried away by these destructive feelings.
 To do this, you should follow these points: